-The architectural firm Populous unveiled images of a multi-purpose arena in Toronto, Canada, designed to host music concerts, theatrical performances and esports competitions.
+The architectural firm Populous has unveiled images of a multi-purpose arena in Toronto, Canada, designed to host music concerts, theater performances and eSports competitions.

 The 7000-seat stadium, which is expected to be completed in 2025, will be specially designed to facilitate eSports events, but with versatility it will also be able to host traditional events and concerts.

-"The design of the theater was conceived neither as a sports arena nor as an opera house, rather, a new typology straddling the two: an avant-garde performance venue," he says.
-Jonathan Mallie, president of Populous.
+“The design of the theater was conceived neither as a sports arena nor as an opera house, rather, a new typology straddling the two: a cutting-edge performance venue,” he says Jonathan Mallie, president of Populous.

 The architecture of the eSports stadium creates a fusion of old and new.

-Renderings of the next eSports stadium show an indoor arena sheltered by a pitched roof that resembles the shape of a turtle shell or spaceship.
+Renderings of the upcoming eSports stadium show an indoor arena sheltered by a sloping roof that resembles the shape of a turtle shell or spaceship.

-Multiple floors are visible behind curved glass walls, and an exterior bridge protrudes from one end of the structure.
-Around the edge of the stadium roof, a wide band of screens forms a "multimedia facade".
+Multiple floors are visible behind curved glass walls, and an outdoor deck juts out from one end of the structure.
+Around the edge of the stadium roof, a wide band of screens forms a “media façade”.
 The look is crazy.

 The home of the Toronto eSeams

 The developer Over Active Media is the owner of global esports franchises including Toronto teams: i Toronto Ultra of the Call of Duty League and the Toronto Defiant of the Overwatch League.
 And as with any other sport, this stadium will host the "home teams"

 It has always been our intention to develop a venue and build a facility that could not only serve as an iconic home for our two franchises, but ultimately emerge as a global hub for major international esports events.
 We are already actively discussing to attract some of the biggest esports events in the world.
 This venue will redefine the opportunities for hosting Toronto events in every wayChris Overholt, CEO of Overactive Media